Welcome to Guelph

-Guelph has several great places brewing up some delicious adult beverages that we visit quite often.
-For craft beer – we have Wellington, Fixed Gear, Royal City Brewery, and Brothers brewing.
+Guelph has several great places brewing some delicious adult beverages that we visit quite often.
+We have Wellington, Fixed Gear, Royal City Brewery, and Brothers brewing for craft beer.
 All have bottle shops and indoor seating to enjoy a brew on-site.
 Some offer food for you to enjoy with your suds.

-Guelph is also very fortunate to have two craft distilleries making some fantastic spirits – Dixon’s Distillery and Spring Mill Distillery.
-For some locally made gin, rum, or vodka – be sure to check these places out.
+Guelph is also very fortunate to have two craft distilleries making fantastic spirits – Dixon’s Distillery and Spring Mill Distillery.
+For some locally made gin, rum, or vodka, check these places out.
 Early on in the pandemic, these distilleries were quick to switch gears.
-They started making large quantities of hand sanitizers for first responders and customers alike.
+They started making large quantities of hand sanitizers for first responders and customers.

 Parks and Recreation

 Guelph has an abundance of green spaces, naturalized areas, parks, recreational trails and public gardens throughout the city.
 There is no shortage of places to enjoy a walk, bike ride, hike, or any other outdoor recreational activities.

 Riverside Park is Guelph’s largest recreation facility.
 It hosts many of the local festivals and events.
 It has the river running right through it, gorgeous landscaping, a floral clock, and many picnic areas for you to make the most of your visit.
 There are amusement rides like the historic Allan Herschell Carrousel and a miniature train ride that the children will love.
 Visit in Winter for the Sparkles in the Park holiday light display.
 Riverside Park is one of the best places to visit in Guelph.

 Click here for more on Allan Herschell Carrousels.